maxtez-raspbaker/tezos-rpi3/[e]-About-RPI3-on-the-betanet-and-mainnet-network.md

 Detailed instructions on how to compile the Tezos program for the betanet and mainnet will be made available on these wiki pages.
 About sharing a pre-compiled version, it would be probably wise to seek first some kind of endorsement or official approval from the Tezos Foundation.
-I will try to reach the TF privately, as soon as I can find a way to do it.
+I will try to contact the TF privately, as soon as I figure out how to do it.